lrspeiser/sigmagravity/README.md

 **Physical basis:**
 - The coherence scale ξ is the radius where random motions (σ_eff) become comparable to ordered rotation (Ω × r)
 - This is an **instantaneous** property of the velocity field—not temporal accumulation
-- Validated with V_bar-only (16.4% improvement over baseline) and self-consistent (16.0% improvement) formulations
+- Validated with V_bar-only (16.4% improvement) and self-consistent (16.0% improvement) formulations

-*Note:* The historical baseline ξ = (2/3)R_d is retained in SI §28 for backward compatibility comparisons.

 **Physical interpretation:** Coherence is suppressed where velocity dispersion dominates rotation.
 The transition radius ξ is set by the ratio σ_eff/Ω_d—a purely spatial/instantaneous quantity.
 This explains why fitted coherence scales correlate with dynamical timescales in both galaxies (r = +0.43) and clusters (r = +0.79).